open-energy-transition/gb-dispatch-fbmc/doc/gb-model/dispatch_redispatch.rst

 **Low-Carbon Generators**

-For low-carbon generators with Contracts for Difference (CfD), the bid/offer costs are based on the strike price - the subsidy received by the operator - minus the asset short-run marginal cost.
+For low-carbon generators with Contracts for Difference (CfD), the bid/offer costs are based on the strike price (the subsidy received by the operator) minus the asset short-run marginal cost.
 This value is applied as a cost to the system whether the asset operator is increasing or decreasing output in redispatch.
 It reflects a cost to the system operator to account for lost subsidy (bids) and to pay for additional generation (offers).